kevinto/cs290-assignment1/bio.md

 Hobbies:
   I enjoy reading books, mostly fiction, but I also enjoy the occasional non-fictional book.
 I also enjoy hiking and watching movies.
 I recently got into shooting, so I have been going to gun ranges more often.

+Education:
+- I have a bachelor's degree in Nutritional Science from UC Berkeley.